 At least I have control over what I eat and while my diet is very limited now, I do have my food triggers pretty well worked out.
 I just hope they don’t change on me, as I’ve read that can happen!
 I’ve read a lot can happen, actually, so I try not to stress too much about it and do what I can to control things like what’s on my plate right now, today, and hope for the best.

 I try to keep the intentional triggerings to a minimum so I don’t make myself sick on purpose too often because I know it does long term damage and that’s bad.
 When it comes to triggers like pollen, though, there’s really not much I can do except vacuum a lot, keep the doors and windows closed tight and run the cooler with the new HEPA air filtration system.
 We also have individual room air filtration units, so I run those, too.

 They do seem to be helping, too!
 My symptoms get better as soon as I come back in.

 I really hate watching the entire world come to life outside my window as I sit here inside, hiding like a scared mouse.
 I’m just SO sick of being sick, but it’s my reality (for now!) so I have to pull up my big girl pants and deal with it.
-I have hope that in time I can rebuild my immune system to be able to get a better grip on things so I won’t be so reactive.
+I have hope that in time I can get a better grip on things so I won’t be so reactive.

 For now I am on a seemingly unending trigger scavenger hunt.